neajul/New-Dependencies/Notes/Unfiltered Notes.md

 - logbook character is also in the dates that I mention.
   - Sort chronological lol

 # Content

 ## building servers, squatting (online)

 - It's not just about alternatives, but also about understanding

 - **For some people, these things are about survival!**

   - *Same as offline squatting*

 - A level of complexity that makes individual action seem futile

 - domain squatting

   - A domain is like an address (human legible), an IP is like coordinates (machine legible)

 - **piggybacking**

 - SEO gaming

   - rick santorum: parody website that alsways ranked higher than actual guy (Jan)

 - **feminist server summit, maintenance care**

 - what is the difference between a server and a boat?

 - **what would a nomadic server be? and why would this be a good thing?**

+  > As such, tools are the result of thinking form, function, time,  and outcome together.
+When labour becomes nomadic, tools adapt.
+When  nomadic tools develop, labour follows.
+Tools follow function.

+  — Fanfare Inc (Miquel's thesis)

 - websites and opening times: why don't we turn our servers off at night?
   - redirect them to one central page that logs different opening hours for different services?

 - why should people use my shitty tool/server/whatever?
   - **DIY Perks lol**
   - buggy. dataloss is always imminent.
   - *see squats*

 - wind powered, autonomous server/powered with a fan

 - **mesh networks**

 - software is never finished, you always need to maintain it
   - like a boat, like a squat, like life

 - **What are dependencies?**

   - dependencies and addictions.
   - Only tech and drug users quote!